mlswg/mls-protocol/draft-ietf-mls-protocol.md

   position `signer_index`.
 If this verification fails, return an error.

 * Verify the integrity of the ratchet tree.

+  * Verify that the tree hash of the ratchet tree matches the `tree_hash` field in the GroupInfo.

   * For each non-empty parent node, verify that exactly one of the node's children are non-empty and have the hash of this node set as their